KristinaAP/kristinaap.github.io/_pages/about.md

 About
 ======
 I am a postdoctoral researcher at the [Department of International Economics, Government and Business, Copenhagen Business School](https://www.cbs.dk/en/research/department-international-economics-government-and-business-egb), on the Ty­coon Can­did­ates project led by Mogens K. Justesen.
-I am also a postdoctoral research affiliate at the [Center for Social Media and Politics (CSMaP) at New York University](https://csmapnyu.org/).
+I am also a postdoctoral research affiliate at the [Center for Social Media, AI, and Politics (CSMAP) at New York University](https://csmapnyu.org/).
 I received my PhD degree in November 2024 from the [Department of Political Science, University of Copenhagen](https://politicalscience.ku.dk/).

 My research is based at the intersection of comparative politics, political communication, and computational social sciences.
 My ongoing work combines computational methods with causal inference to examine how political expression and self-censorship among societal actors are shaped by different informational environments, both online and offline.
 My dissertation focused on autocratic use of in­form­a­tion con­trol and its im­plic­a­tions for political expression on digital and tra­di­tion­al me­dia plat­forms, with a fo­cus on Rus­sia.